 Forensic chemistry is the examination of non-biological trace evidence found at crime scenes in order to identify unknown materials and match samples to known substances.
 In a new research scientists from the department of chemistry at Louisiana State University (LSU) set out to apply laser technology.
-This laser ablation technique can capture molecules contained within a fingermark, including lipids, proteins, genetic material which can be further analyzed.
+This laser ablation technique can capture molecules contained within a finger-mark, including lipids, proteins, genetic material which can be further analysed.
 Forensic chemists use a wide variety of analyzation methods, such as chromatography, spectrometry and spectroscopy.

 - Track 1-1 Ballistic Fingerprinting